Puppy nutrition 101: what puppies eat for optimal health

 Carbohydrates

-When it comes to your puppy’s food, the type of (and amount of) carbohydrates matters.
+The type of (and amount of) carbohydrates matters in your puppy's food.
 High glycaemic index carbohydrates can cause rapid blood sugar spikes and crashes, resulting in mood swings, aggression and hyperactivity — not ideal for a puppy!

 Omega-3 and omega-6 fatty acids